My name is Tomoko Okochi. I was an interpreter and a certified guide in Japan.

 That is the short description of me you’ve probably read on “About this site” widget on my blog.

 The truth is I am not only a guide.

 I’ve taught guiding and English at universities.
 I was an instructor at an interpreter training institution.
 I’m also certified as a translator in Canada.

-That doesn’t mean I didn’t like guiding nor quit liking Japan.
+But that doesn’t mean I quit loving Japan.